 We tend to think of soups and stews as cold weather food – and they are.
 But in Texas, our weather doesn’t really get cold till up in October or November.
-Nevertheless, with the beginning of new school years and knowing that it’s “officially” fall, we enjoy the ease of a soup for supper.
+Nevertheless, with the beginning of new school years and knowing that it’s “officially” fall, this chicken tortilla soup recipe makes a great supper on those busy nights.

 This post may contain affiliate links.
 Please see my full disclosure policy for details.

 We’re also big lovers of Mexican food so anything that’s got green chilies and avocados is going to be a hit at my house.
-This soup is super easy and can be cooked on the stove or in a slow cooker – I’ve done it both ways depending on my time and our schedule.
+This recipe for chicken tortilla soup is super easy and can be cooked on the stove or in a slow cooker – I’ve done it both ways depending on my time and our schedule.

 Chicken Tortilla Soup Recipe

 - 1 pound chicken breast (boneless & skinless)

 - 2 cans diced tomatoes and green chilies